What is Shiatsu?

 Shiatsu is traditionally received fully clothed in comfortable clothing and done on a floor mat or massage table.

-Each session is unique.
+Each session is unique and can vary from client to client and from session to session.
 Treatments typically feel grounding and quiet, some include more movement, stretches, or focused work with areas of tension.

 Who is Shiatsu for?

-Shiatsu may be a good fit for people seeking a holistic approach to wellness, stress relief, and body awareness.
+As a holistic modality, it is good for people seeking a holistic approach to their wellness, those seeking stress relief, and body awareness.

 • Stress, overwhelm, or nervous system fatigue